 If you can not agree to a background check, or your background check is determined to be detrimental, BPSA-US will decline your membership in the association.
 BPSA-US will never reveal or make public the contents of the background check to anyone for any reasons, as required by state and federal law.
 If the applicant was registering with an existing group, however, BPSA will contact the group to let them know this person’s registration was declined.
 BPSA-US reserves the right to terminate membership for any reason, pursuant to our organization Bylaws.

 The first thing to do is look to see if there already is a registered Scout Group or Rover Crew in your area.
 You can do that on our ScoutFinder app, which allows you to connect with other BPSA groups, Scouters, and other interested folks.
 If you find one, we recommend using the contact information we have for them to try and contact their current organizer/leader about registering through that group.
-There are three basic ways to register with the BPSA-US (click the option link for more details):
+There are three ways to register with the BPSA-US (click the option link for more details):

-- Option 1: If there is an existing Scout Group or Rover Crew in your area, you can register with them using the “Register 1-Year” option above and filling in their group name in the form.
+- Option 1: If there is an existing Scout Group or Rover Crew in your area, you can register with them using the Individual Registration option and filling in their group name in the form.

-- Option 2: If there is no existing group in your area, and if you have at least two members for a Section (Otter Raft, Timberwolf Pack, Pathfinder Troop, or Rover Crew) and two adult leaders, we encourage you to charter a new Scout Group, using the “Group Charter” option above.
+- Option 2: If there is no existing group in your area, and if you have at least two members for a Section (Otter Raft, Timberwolf Pack, Pathfinder Troop, or Rover Crew) and two adult leaders, we encourage you to charter a new Scout Group.

-- Option 3: If you don’t have enough local interest yet to start a group, join our 1st Lone Scouts Group in the appropriate-aged section by selecting the “Register 1-Year” option above.
+- Option 3: If you don’t have enough local interest yet to start a group, join our 1st Lone Scouts Group in the appropriate-aged section by using the Individual Registration option.

 Then, start Scouting and start encouraging others to join you in Scouting as well!